csci450-comparch/assg03/README.md

 ### Macros to extract source and destination registers

-Given this same idea, we will now define some macros to extract the destination register, which in many instruction is in bit positions 11-9, source register 1 which is in often in bit positions 8-6, and source register 2 in bit positions 2-0.
+Given this same idea, we will now define some macros to extract the destination register, which in many instructions is in bit positions 11-9, source register 1 which is in often in bit positions 8-6, and source register 2 in bit positions 2-0.

 Start with the source register 2.
 Define a macro called `SR2`.
 Source register 2 is in the last 3 bits of an instruction, bits 2-0.
 So we don't need to shit these bits, we want the 3 register bits to end up in the 3 least significant bits, and 0's for all higher bits.
 So for this macro, we need to perform a bitwis and `&` operation.
-Using a mask of `0x07` should cause all bits except the bottom 3 to become 0.
+Using a mask of `0x0007` should cause all bits except the bottom 3 to become 0.

 Then define a `SR1` macro.
 Source register 1 is in bits 8-6.
 So you first need to shift right 6 positions.
 But the bits above 8 in the original instruction contain the opcode and